Ysl02138/Inorganic-mercury-PBPK/README.md

 All data will be publicly released after the paper published.
 The details and data pipelines are included in:

 **codes**:
 The readers can directly duplicate the current results in a time manner using the generated MCMC outputs by the authors.
-The R source codes were organized in a stepwise fashion that the readers can easily duplicate the current work.
+The R source codes are organized in a stepwise fashion that the readers can easily duplicate the current work.
 Using human as an example:

 “1_calibration_Human.R” (Step 1):